Beebe Homestead

 Beebe Homestead, also known as the Lucius Beebe House and Beebe Farm, is a historic Federal period home at 142 Main Street in Wakefield, Massachusetts, which was built during the federal era that extended from the late 18th-century into the 1820s.
 It is suspected to have been remodeled into the federal style from an earlier home built in circa 1727.
 It overlooks Lake Quannapowitt, and according to a 1989 study of historic sites in Wakefield, the house is "one of Wakefield's most imposing landmarks."
 The property was added to the National Register of Historic Places in 1989.

-Lilley Eaton's, Genealological History Of The Town Of Reading, Mass., claims the property first settled in 1644 by Nichloas Brown, one of Redding's (old spelling) first settlers.
+Lilley Eaton's, Genealological History Of The Town Of Reading, Mass., claims the property first settled in 1644 by Nicholas Brown, one of Redding's (old spelling) first settlers.
 Records of the Town of Redding, 1639-1812, indicate 90 acres acquired by Nicholas Brown from Edward Taylor in 1639.
 Nicholas Brown was one of a handful of settlers receiving land patents and migrating westward from Lynn, MA.

 The property remained in the Brown family until it was sold by General Benjamin Brown in 1798 for $3,000.
 While a Colonel in the Continental Army, Benjamin Brown served under General Horatio Gates at Fort Ticonderoga in 1776, a seat of war during the American Revolution.
-The home was then acquired of Brown by Capt.
-Thomas Clement, Sr., house wright of Boston and previous naval commander.
+Acquiring the home from Brown, was Capt.
+Thomas Clement, Sr., architect and housewright of Boston and previous naval commander.
 Eaton's genealogy described Clement as having “improved the establishment, erecting new buildings and raising the culture of the land.”
 Prior to this, Capt.
 Clement was listed as a Boston, Milk St. resident with a notable affiliation.
 Clement was a founder and trustee of the Massachusetts Charitable Mechanic Association along with Paul Revere, its first president in 1795.
 This organization of master mechanics of different trades was set up to regulate apprenticeship requirements and provide death benefits to its membership.
 He remained a trustee until 1798 when he removed to South Reading, now Wakefield.
-The property was then conveyed by deed to Thomas Clement, Jr., merchant of Boston, in 1810.
+The property was then conveyed by deed to Thomas Clement Jr., merchant of Boston, in 1810.

 Research conducted by Historic New England, previously SPNEA (Society for the Preservation of New England Antiquities), date the structure in the late 18th to early 19th centuries; this partly based on hand-hewn framing and brick nogging (18th-century insulation) within the walls.
-These and other facts likely attribute the home's construction within Thomas Clement, Sr.’s era (1798-1810).
+These and other facts likely attribute the home's construction within Thomas Clement Sr.’s era (1798-1810).